- Deciding which plant foods to avoid

 When we eat protein, the body breaks down the nitrogen molecules and turns them into ammonia, which is then processed by the liver into something called urea, which goes through the kidneys on its way out of the body as urine.

 This process is known as the urea cycle.
 To break down the nitrogen in protein, the body uses a series of enzymes which are coded for specific genes.
 For example, the CPS1 gene makes an enzyme that represents the first step in the urea cycle.
-Kids that are born with reduced urea cycle function end up very sick with ammonia toxicity.
-(R)
+Children born with reduced urea cycle function end up very sick with ammonia toxicity.9

 This Harvard Health blog post does a nice job explaining how variants in urea cycle function may play an important role in how adults respond to high protein diets: